old-towntrailwalking-guidelocal

 The Route

-Start at Walrus on Mountain Avenue and work south along College Avenue.
+Start at Walrus on Mountain Avenue, dip one block south to Kilwins, then work north up College Avenue — through Old Town Square, past Edison's — to the grand finale at The Exchange.
 Total walking distance: about half a mile.
 Total time with stops: 90 minutes to 2 hours depending on lines and how much you linger.

 Stop 1: Walrus Ice Cream